 What did Hashem mean when He said that, this time, He would send all His plagues against the heart of Par'oh ... ?

 Rashi: He was referring to Makas Bechoros, 1 which was equal to all the plagues.

 Seforno: The third group of Makos (that struck the air, refer to 7:26:1:2**) that was about to begin, would strike him in the heart (they would hit harder than the first two groups) 2 inasmuch as the Egyptians suffered the consequences long after the termination of the plagues - with regard to the devastation of all plants and food, and the physical illnesses in which they resulted.
 3

 Rashbam: He said it with reference to the plague of hail, which incorporated fire, hail, gigantic hailstones, sulfur, snow and a pillar of smoke.

-Kol Eliyahu: Hashem punishes evildoers via three legions - fire, wind and water.
+Kol Eliyahu: Hashem punishes evildoers via three agents - fire, wind and water.
 4 And the Makah of Barad comprised all three - water (the hail itself); fire (See Pasuk 24) and wind (which produced the thunder mentioned in Pasuk 23).

-Seforno: When Pharaoh would see Hashem's mastery over the atmosphere that surrounds the earth, he would be forced to acknowledge His superiority.
+Seforno: When Par'oh would see Hashem's mastery over the atmosphere that surrounds the earth, he would be forced to acknowledge His superiority.
 1